Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

   - In your app registration in the Azure portal, go to `API Permissions`
   - Click on `Add a permission`
   - Select the API you want to use.
 For example, if you are using any of our management/control plane packages i.e. the ones whose name starts with `@azure/arm-`, then you should select ``Azure Service Management`.
+- Ensure that your AAD application has enabled public authentication flows:
+  - Go to Azure Active Directory in Azure portal and find your app registration.
+  - Navigate to the **Authentication** section.
+  - Under **Advanced settings**, select `yes` on the option `Allow public client flows`.

 Copy the client ID and tenant ID from the `Overview` section of your app registration in Azure portal and use it in the below code snippet where we authenticate a `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] using the `InteractiveBrowserCredential`.